Eyeing China, Philippines gains U.S. ship in military upgrade

 Manila has opened talks to acquire a dozen new fighter jets and two frigates from South Korea.
 It has also ordered 10 coast guard ships from Japan and three more vessels from France.

-The military says the government needs to double its defence spending from 1.2 percent of GDP now, in order to properly spot, monitor and prevent intrusions over its vast maritime borders.
+The military says the government needs to double its defense spending from 1.2 percent of GDP now, in order to properly spot, monitor and prevent intrusions over its vast maritime borders.

 Until then, Bautista said, it was "practical" and "pragmatic" to allow a U.S. military presence in the Philippines.
 "It is a deterrence against external threats," he said.
 "That's the order of the day now.
 Nobody stands alone."